Brazil Nuts as a Selenium Supplement and Testosterone Enhancer

-Why Brazil Nuts are Better than Selenium Supplements
+Why Brazilian Nuts are Better than Selenium Supplements

 This study on selenium absorption showed participants eating just two Brazil nuts a day, versus those taking 100 micrograms of selenomethionine (a popular supplemental version) had far superior absorption and blood levels of selenium from the Brazil nuts.
 These nuts also contain good levels of vitamin E, which is believed to enhance the beneficial effects of this essential mineral.

 So just 1 or 2 Brazil nuts, ideally organic like these that I get every month or two, is superior to supplemental selenium like selenomethionine (and especially selenium selenite found in some multivitamins, shown to adversely interact with vitamin C).

 Brazil nuts also contain B vitamins, choline, calcium, magnesium, iron, phosphorus, zinc, manganese and copper in good levels.
 They could be considered the Brazilian rainforest’s antidote to all the mineral depleted foods in our regular diets.

 Selenium has been shown in research studies to boost testosterone levels in infertile men and many people, particularly in bodybuilding forums, report a greater libido when they eat Brazil nuts regularly.